VueGWT/vue-gwt/docs-source/book/introduction/your-first-component.md

 ### Declaring the Component

 #### Java Class
-To create our Component, we must create a Class annotated by `@Component` that extends `VueComponent`.
+To create our Component, we must create a Class annotated by `@Component` that extends `Vue`.

 All the `JsInterop` attributes and methods of our Component Class will be accessible in our template.